Home

 Ad

-Clarification, May 6, 2022: This story has been updated to mirror that Austin is the first Texas metropolis to use native tax dollars for a “assured income” program, and that other Texas cities have experimented with similar programs utilizing other varieties of funding.
+Clarification, May 6, 2022: This story has been updated to mirror that Austin is the primary Texas city to make use of local tax dollars for a “guaranteed income” program, and that other Texas cities have experimented with similar packages utilizing different types of funding.

 Quelle: www.click2houston.com